EV & Hybrid Zone

 What is the cheapest electric car in America in 2026?

-The Nissan Leaf at ~$28,140 is the most affordable new EV.
-The returning 2027 Chevrolet Bolt at ~$29,700 is next.
+The Nissan Leaf at ~$28,140 is the most affordable new EV you can buy right now.
+The 2027 Chevrolet Bolt at ~$29,700 arrives mid-2026 and improves on range significantly.
 The Equinox EV at $34,995 is the cheapest full-size electric SUV.
-State incentives in CA, CO, and OR can further reduce by $2,000–$7,500.
+Colorado, Oregon, and California state incentives can reduce any of these by $2,000–$7,500 for qualifying buyers.

 James Carter — DriveAuthority Founder and Lead Editor